fbpx

 What is Considered a Violent Offense?

 Violent offenses include charges such as those for child abuse, domestic violence, domestic abuse, felony assault, assault with a deadly weapon, murder, and arson.
-Thus, these charges are considered serious and cannot qualify for diversion under the terms of the bill.
+Thus, the law considers these charges serious and excludes them from qualifying for diversion.

 What Misdemeanor Charges Do Not Qualify for Diversion Under Assembly Bill 3234?